Skip to content

 • Real-time monitoring of energy consumption, CO₂ emissions, and costs per pod, namespace, and node

-• Actionable recommendations to reduce both cloud bills and environmental impact
+• Actionable recommendations to reduce both cloud bills and carbon footprint

 Cloud computing is responsible for approximately 2-4% of global CO₂ emissions — comparable to the airline industry.
 As organizations scale their Kubernetes infrastructure, they face two mounting challenges: